rocky-linux/documentation/docs/guides/desktop/mate_installation.md

     ![mate_install_2](images/mate_install_2.png)

-    After the installatin to the hard drive is complete, you'll be faced with the following screen:
+    After the installation to the hard drive is complete, you'll be faced with the following screen:

     ![mate_install_final](images/mate_install_final.png)